 Asian shares rise as Europe announces debt plan

-After 10 hours of painstaking talks in Brussels, banks holding Greece’s mountain of debt agreed to take a 50 percent “haircut”, breaking a deadlock many hope will go towards solving the two-year-old crisis.
+After 10 hours of painstaking talks in Brussels, banks holding some of Greece’s mountain of debt agreed to take a 50 percent “haircut” on their holdings, breaking a deadlock many hope will help end the two-year-old crisis.

-The summit also established a deal that will force lenders to increase their defences to absorb any losses on the Greek debt writedown while more than doubling a rescue fund aimed at protecting other economies from Greece’s fate.
+The summit also established a fresh Greek bailout and a deal that will force lenders to increase their defenses against losses on the debt writedown, while more than doubling a rescue fund aimed at protecting other eurozone economies.

-Sydney was closed indefinitely due to a technical glitch.
+Sydney was closed for four hours soon after opening due to a technical glitch.

-The agreement by holders of Greek bonds to write down 50 percent of their debt — much more than the 21 percent they agreed to at a summit in July — will see help Athens slash 100 billion euros ($140 billion) from the 350 billion euros it owes.
+The agreement by holders of Greek bonds to accept a 50 percent loss on their investment – more than double the 21 percent they agreed to at a summit in July – will slash 100 billion euros ($140 billion) from the 350 billion euros that Greece owes.

-Lenders agreed to the move after German Chancellor Angela Merkel and French President Nicolas Sarkozy broke off from long-running talks to speak directly to the head of the banking lobby.
+Lenders agreed to the move after German Chancellor Angela Merkel and Sarkozy broke off from long-running talks to speak directly to the head of the banking lobby.

-Convincing banks to erase billions in Greek debt is a key part of a grand deal leaders had pledged to deliver, along with the bank recapitalisation and beefed-up rescue fund.
+Convincing banks to erase billions in Greek debt is a key part of a grand deal leaders had pledged to deliver, along with the bank recapitalization and beefed-up rescue fund.

-Banks had earlier agreed to a recapitalisation to protect themselves against a Greek writedown.
+The lenders had earlier agreed to a recapitalization to protect themselves against a Greek writedown.

-The declaration on recapitalisation, which came after a meeting of all 27 European Union members, lacked any details but sources said it would amount to 108 billion euros.
+The declaration on recapitalization, which came after a meeting of all 27 European Union members, lacked any details but sources said it would amount to 108 billion euros.

 That had been contingent only on a full package being agreed to protect the euro.

-Soon after the talks wrapped up in the early hours, Sarkozy announced that the European Financial Stability Facility (EFSF) rescue fund would be increased to one trillion euros from the 440 billion agreed in July.
+Soon after the talks wrapped up, Sarkozy announced that the European Financial Stability Facility (EFSF) rescue fund would be increased to one trillion euros from the 440 billion agreed to in July.